7 min read

 Three yards beyond the skeleton, the gate loomed.
 We just had to pass the bones.

 “We’re going to be fine.
 Everything is okay.
 We have to do this for JJ.”
-Our son’s safety was our driving force; everything we did got him one step further from following our path in life.
+Our son's safety was the driving force in our life; everything we did got him one step further from following our path in life.

 “Of course we do.
 But this is it.
 If we cross this gate, there is no return.
 Just an immediate death sentence.”
 Alaina stared at me for a moment, then at JJ.
 Her back straightened and she walked to the gate, right past the skeleton.
 I followed, readjusting my grip as gently as possible.
 Resolved, Alaina took the key from my pocket and unlocked our future.
 I covered JJ’s ears, but the sound of the old metal hinges caught his attention anyway.
-He perked up in time to see us pass under the big arch, where we found the forest looked almost identical.
+He perked up in time to see us pass under the big arch, where we found the forest looked almost identical, but we knew to be entirely different.

 Alaina took his hand.
 “We’re leaving, honey.
 We have to go.”